sejori/super_cereal/README.md

 # Super Cereal 🥣

 Serialize any in-memory object graph into key/value pair storage.
+Deserialize starting from any object key in a store.

 Supports the following property types:
 - Primitive